avi4803/API-GATEWAY/NOTES.md

 associated crdentials.Also this function is used to checck whther the token is valid or not and then authentication occur.
 - This function chains are used to create a new middleware that can provide auth function just by adding it to the route ad middleware.

+Implementing RATE LIMITER in our API gateway:
+- rate limiter is implemented din main index file.
+- We use library called express-rate-limiter for easier implementation.
+-

+Implementing PROXY in our Project:
+- We use package called http-proxy-middleware user
+    |
+    v
+localhost:3001(API GATEWAY) --> localhost:4000 (Booking Service)
+    |
+    v
+localhost:3000/api/v1/flights (flight-service)

+- process is done without exposing ip to each other maintaining abstraction.
+-